Interactive Investors vs InvestEngine

 • Clean, intuitive interface — built for passive investors

-• Managed portfolios at 0.25% p.a. for fully hands-off investors
+• LifePlans at 0.25% p.a. for fully hands-off investors (Managed Portfolios are currently closed to new clients)

 Cons